edinburgh-napier/set09121/lectures/lecture19.md

 # Second big trick

-avoid I/O or do it better
+Avoid I/O or do it better

 - During debugging, we often output values to the console to check behaviour.
 - I/O like this is very slow, requiring your program to interact with the OS and present data.